 Skip to content

 Scikit-longitudinal (Sklong) is a machine learning library designed to analyse longitudinal data, also called Panel data in certain fields.
-Today, Sklong is focussed on the Longitudinal Machine Learning Classification task.
-It offers tools and models for processing, analysing, and classify longitudinal data, with a user-friendly interface that integrates with the Scikit-learn ecosystem.
+Today, Sklong focuses on Longitudinal Machine Learning Classification tasks.
+It offers tools and models for processing, analysing, and classifying longitudinal data, with a user-friendly interface that integrates with the Scikit-learn ecosystem.

 For further information, visit the official documentation.